Social Worker and Director - Jeffrey Summers

 Mission and Vision

-It is our vision to stand out and separate ourselves from other sober houses and other programs by providing our residents with renovated, modern, and spacious, accommodations; at a very competitive rate, all while keeping them drug and alcohol-free.
+It is our vision to stand out and separate ourselves from other sober houses with other rules and regulations by providing our residents with renovated, modern, and spacious, accommodations; at a very competitive rate, all while keeping them drug and alcohol-free.
 In addition we plan to open at least one additional house per year, for as long as our services are still needed.

-Whether it is helping us to add additional space to our existing homes, or fix and rehabilitate new homes that we've acquired; volunteers are essential to our program.
+Whether it is helping us to add additional space to our existing homes, or fix and rehabilitate new homes that we've acquired; volunteering is essential to our success.
 To date, volunteers have come to us from all walks of life.
-Some have come to us because they have a friend or relative that is currently in our program, others have come to us because they just want to help out, and we also have had several individuals who've "volunteered" with us who've been mandated by the courts to do community service.
+Some have come to us because they have a friend or relative that is currently in at Jeffrey's House, others have come to us because they just want to help out, and we also have had several individuals who've "volunteered" with us who've been mandated by the courts to do community service.
 What will your reason be for Volunteering?

 Jeffrey's House is NOT a drug and alcohol clinic, hospital, or detoxification center; although statistics have proven that the services that sober houses such as ours, provide, are one of the most important elements of a successful recovery.
 We are not saying that all aspects of recovery aren't important, however, after you are discharged from the hospitals, clinics, and detox centers, is when the toughest part of your recovery begins, and that's where we come in.
-We currently have five houses that are located in Fitchburg, Massachusetts, three are for men and two are for women.
-All of our houses are located within walking distance of one another, and they are conveniently located near buses, trains, shopping, and restaurants.
-Our houses are also located in a residential neighborhood and they don't have any signs, markings, or indicators, that signify they are sober houses, which we feel is best for our clients recovery.
+We currently have two houses that are located in Fitchburg, Massachusetts, one each for men and women.
+Our houses are conveniently located near buses, trains, shopping, and restaurants.

 When we speak to recovering addicts, as we do on a regular basis, they tell us that the hardest part of recovery is when they're home alone, bored, or have idle time on their hands.
 Therefore our goal at Jeffrey's House is to ensure that you're NEVER alone in the house, NEVER bored in the house, and ALWAYS have something to do in the house.
 Having "something to do in the house", consist of mandatory household chores, cooking as a group, eating as a group, group discussions, board games, watching television, listening to music, cooking out in the back yard, etc. A large part of successful recovery is staying positively occupied.